M66B/FairEmail/FAQ.md

 You can use multiple rules, possibly with a *stop processing*, for an *or* or a *not* condition.

 Matching is not case sensitive, unless you use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
+Please see [here](https://developer.android.com/reference/java/util/regex/Pattern) for the documentation of Java regular expressions.
+Note that *dot all mode* is enabled to be able to match unfolded headers.

 You can select one of these actions to apply to matching messages: